Professor David Solnet

 Overview

-David Solnet is a Professor of Service Management and Service Employment in the UQ Business School.
+David Solnet is a Professor of Service Management and Service Work in the UQ Business School.
 He is recognized internationally for his research, teaching and consulting, all focused on managing and leading service organizations, with particular emphasis on managing the employee-customer interface.
-His research focuses on service climate, service culture, employee engagement, Generation Y as service workers, and the relationships between management practices, employee attitudes and firm performance.
-He is currently leading a new strategic initiative for UQ, developing its first fully online Master's degree through a UQ partnership with edX, Master of Leadership in Service Innovation.
+His research focuses on frontline employees and the relationships between management practices, employee attitudes and firm performance.
+He is currently leading a new strategic initiative, creating UQ's first fully online Master's degree through a UQ partnership with edX, Master of Leadership and Innovation.

 David is a sought after advisor to industry and government, specializing on business improvement, financial analysis, service quality and management development programs.
 He comes from a restaurant background, with over 18 years of experience including senior management roles in the USA (Brinker International, El Chico Group, Bennigan’s Restaurants and Olive Garden) and Australia (including six years as general manager of Bretts Wharf in Brisbane).
 He has consulted to many organizations, including Merlo Coffee, Cactus Jacks Restaurant Group, Aromas Noosa, Ricky’s River Bar, Locale Ristaurante, Pier Nine Restaurant and Oyster Bar, Mitchell Ogilvie Menswear and Baguette Restaurant.